edge-ai-solutions/Edge-Verify/README.md

 This AI-powered OCR platform offers a versatile and secure solution for identity verification across various scenarios.
 By leveraging Edge AI technology, it provides a reliable and efficient way to verify identities while maintaining data privacy and security.

-Step 1.
 Add it in your root build.gradle at the end of repositories:

 dependencyResolutionManagement {
 		repositoriesMode.set(RepositoriesMode.FAIL_ON_PROJECT_REPOS)